Summer registration has started.

 - Form to request the Arist Diploma committee

 - Form to update a previously established Artist Diploma committee

-AD recitals must be recorded by the Department of Recording Arts for the Music Library when they take place in a Jacobs School of Music venue.
+AD recitals must be recorded by the Department of Audio Engineering and Sound Production for the Music Library when they take place in a Jacobs School of Music venue.
 A recording of equivalent quality must be provided to the Music Library by the student when an AD recital is performed in a non-Music School venue.